xinweny/book-keeper/README.md

 #### Option 1: Docker Compose

-Ensure your system has [Docker](https://docs.docker.com/engine/install/) with [Docker Compose](https://docs.docker.com/compose/install/) installed.
+Ensure your system has [Docker](https://docs.docker.com/engine/install/) with [Docker Compose](https://docs.docker.com/compose/install/) installed, and that the Docker daemon is running.

 ##### Building and running the containers